ReeceGoding/Frustration-One-Year-With-R/README.md

 - Argument names are also inconsistent.
 Most of the apply family calls its function argument `FUN`, but `rapply()` and the funprog stuff use `f`.
+- Even when argument names are consistent, their behaviour may not be.
+  For example, `complex(real = 1, imaginary = 2, length.out = 0)` and
+  `rep_len(complex(real = 1, imaginary = 2), length.out = 0)` do not
+  have the same return value.
+If you ask me, it’s `complex()` that has the wrong behaviour here.
+I can’t see anywhere in its documentation mentioning that the other arguments can overrule the `length.out = 0` argument and give you vectors larger than what you asked for.
+At least throw a warning!
 - Related functions sometimes expect their arguments to be given in a different order.
 For example, except for `mapply()`, the entire apply family wants the data to come before the function, whereas all of the